-Suzanne also commented a shout-out to a driver on Rout 60 who gave her an Intercity Transit blinky light for visibility waiting at the bus stop at night.
+Suzanne also commented a shout-out to a driver on Rout 60 who gave her Intercity Transit light so drivers could see passengers waiting at the bus stop at night.

 Brandon Mixon shared that he had a similar experience where drivers went above and beyond during evening routes to make sure passengers were getting off at the right stops.